kacole2/vcloud-director_scripts/README.md

+# Ruby scripts that show how to interact with the vCloud API
 This will automatically create a new vCloud organisation + VDC, VShield Edge and VCD Network It will also create the default SNAT rule and Allow all outbound Firewall rule.